MontzCode/PubMed-NLP-Classifier/README.md

 ## Features

-- Programmatic access to PubMed abstracts using the Entrez API
+- Access to PubMed abstracts using the Entrez API
 - Automated corpus creation and labeling
 - Preprocessing pipeline using `TfidfVectorizer`
 - Multiclass classifier with `LogisticRegression`